Bleiburg repatriations: Surrender at Bleiburg

 The main group of HOS troops and Croat civilians reached the Bleiburg field on 15 May.
 They were the head of the 45-65 kilometres-long columns, numbering around 25,000 to 30,000 people.
 The group included various branches of the NDH army, including the Air Force, HOS, and civilian refugees.
 Most of them camped near the local railroad embankment.
 The Montenegrin National Army was placed east of the embankment.
 Around 175,000 people were still on Yugoslav territory and moving towards Bleiburg.
 Negotiations between representatives of the HOS, the Yugoslav Army and the British were held on the same day in the Bleiburg Castle.
-The British negotiator was Brigadier Thomas Scott of the 38th (Irish) Infantry Brigade.
+The British negotiator was Brigadier Thomas Scott of the 38th (Irish) Brigade.
 Ustaša infantry general Ivo Herenčić of the V Ustaša Corps, and a translator, Colonel Danijel Crljen, were involved in the surrender negotiations.

 In the afternoon of the same day, the Croatian forces started raising white flags in surrender.
 The Partisan representatives included Major-General Milan Basta, the political commissar of the 51st Vojvodina Division, and Lieutenant Colonel Ivan Kovačič Efenka of the 14th Attack Division.
 NDH military representatives attempted to negotiate a surrender to the British, but were directed to surrender to the Yugoslav military.
 The Independent State of Croatia had joined the Geneva Convention on 20 January 1943, and was recognised by it as a "belligerent".

-The Partisan forces of the 51st Vojvodina Brigade of the Yugoslav 3rd Army and the 14th Slovenian Division had established tactical control over the field of Bleiburg.
+The Partisan forces of the 51st Vojvodina Division of the Yugoslav 3rd Army and the 14th Slovenian Division had established tactical control over the field of Bleiburg.
 Milan Basta set an ultimatum to the NDH negotiators - unconditional surrender within one hour, or else they would attack them and not uphold the norms of the international conventions of the Red Cross.
 Basta's ultimatum was extended for another fifteen minutes, after which point a general surrender started.
 Basta gave Scott assurances that the prisoners would be treated humanely and that only "political criminals" would be tried by courts.

 The exact events after the expiry of the ultimatum are the source of the original controversy regarding the repatriations.
 Teodor Pavić, described as a NDH "courier", wrote that the Partisan forces began strafing the crowd in the Bleiburg field with machine guns and shooting them individually.
 Petar Brajović, a Yugoslav officer, described a fifteen- to twenty-minute machine gun and mortar fire on the column.
 Strle wrote that the 3rd Battalion of the 11th "Zidanšek" Brigade and the 3rd Battalion of the 1st "Tomšič" Brigade were involved in the fire, and their records noted at least 16 deaths, mainly from the machine gun fire.
 A Croatian soldier who survived, Zvonimir Zorić, wrote of a massacre at Bleiburg.